 For example, according to the Mayo Clinic, the threshold potential is about 60% for the flu and 94% for measles.
 It is estimated that the threshold potential for COVID-19 is around 70%.

 In order to reach the threshold potential of COVID-19, enough people need to be vaccinated or become naturally infected with the virus.
 The problem with achieving herd immunity through natural infection is that the antibodies created by means of natural infection may only last several months, potentially leaving people susceptible to reinfection.

 Additionally, over 200 million individuals in the U.S. would need to be infected and recover in order to have herd immunity via natural infection.
-Since the infection of over 200 million people will likely result in many deaths, an economic burden, and overwhelmed hospitals, a vaccine seems to be the most promising way to achieve herd immunity.
+The infection of over 200 million people will likely result in many deaths, an economic burden, and overwhelmed hospitals.
+Therefore, a vaccine is the most promising way to achieve herd immunity.

 Will there be one vaccine or multiple vaccines on the market?

 According to Dr. Petri, there will likely be a few vaccines available in the United States in 2021.
 Over the next few years, however, these vaccines will likely be modified and improved.
 Modifications will hopefully include increasing the efficacy of the vaccine and increasing the amount of time that the vaccine protects people against the virus.